 Market profiling, sales, channels, gaining access to decision makers, pricing and brand protection are only some of the aspects which need to be considered for a China strategy.
 Especially for small and medium-size enterprises the costs and challenges of doing business in China can easily be overwhelming.
 Choosing the right local partner to be successful in China will be paramount.

-Melchers has a long tradition in China with doing business for more than 150 years and can support you to successfully navigate through China’s manufacturing transformation.
+Melchers has a long tradition in China with doing business for 155 years and can support you to successfully navigate through China’s manufacturing transformation.
 Our services cover the entire value chain – from product development and manufacture through sales and marketing to after-sales service.
 For more information about establishing a presence or doing business in China, please contact Melchers at email@example.com.